pmelchior/scarlet2/docs/2-questionnaire.md

 the questionnaire will update the code template to match your choices and display some explanatory text to help you understand the code being generated.

+You can navigate through the questions using the answer buttons.
+If you want to change a previous answer, you can click the previous question in the list to go back to that question.

 ### Using the Generated Template

 As you progress through the questionnaire, a code template is dynamically generated based on your answers.